gex3do/code-showcase/README.md

 # Dear Reader

-If you are seeing this repository, it means that you have probably already contacted us, or you might be considering doing so.
+If you are seeing this repository, it means that you have probably already contacted me, or you might be considering doing so.

 The repository includes code showcases from ongoing and some legacy projects.

-In addition to our examples, we want to share the vision of our development team.
+In addition to my examples, I want to share the vision of the development process.
 It's brief.

 ## Know your Programmer

-These examples have been written in various programming languages by different developers on our team, at different times.
+These examples have been written in various programming languages, at different times.
-Nonetheless, the responsibility for the results is equally shared among all team members.
+Nonetheless, the responsibility for the results is equal.

 - Write orthogonal code (fewer dependencies are better).
 - Adhere to the `ETC (Easier To Change)` value.